 The longer the focal length the more the depth of field becomes equally distributed.

 This leads to the introduction of a concept called Hyperfocal Distance, which represents the closest point at which you can focus and still keep the furthest edge of your background acceptably sharp.

-So as a general rule of thumb, you want to focus about one third of the way into your scene, but it’s not as simple as setting the largest f-number in order to obtain larger depth of field and have your background perfectly sharp.
+So as a general rule of thumb, you want to focus about one-third of the way into your scene, but it’s not as simple as setting the largest f-number in order to obtain a larger depth of field and have your background perfectly sharp.
 When you set the smallest aperture (large f-number eg. f/22) you’ll get softer results due to how light is affected by diffraction when traversing small apertures in a lens.

 So you’ll get progressively less sharp images beyond a certain aperture.
-This vary depending on the lens, but in general, different lenses will give you sharper results at an aperture between f/11 and f/16 which is why hyperfocal distance is so important.
+This varies depending on the lens, but in general, different lenses will give you sharper results at an aperture between f/11 and f/16 which is why hyperfocal distance is so important.

 You’ll need to know what depth of field you want for maximum results, without narrowing your aperture so much that you’ll start to lose sharpness.

 You can find several websites that provide depth of field charts for your lenses, or calculators like this one

 Remember that your camera has a DoF preview button too, we’ll see this later in discover your camera settings.